Nature of Work

 Ability to create and record screencasts to provide clear and explicit instructions through video.

 Ability to evaluate software applications and make recommendations.

 Ability to schedule and monitor projects.

 Ability to maintain complete and accurate records.

-The preceding job description has been designed to indicate the general nature and level of work performed by employees within this classification.
+Disclaimer: The preceding job description has been designed to indicate the general nature and level of work performed by employees within this classification.
 It is not designed to contain or be interpreted as a comprehensive inventory of all duties, responsibilities, and qualifications required of employees in this job.